How can you keep your audience focused throughout a digital training session?

 7 tips for keeping participants focused during a digital learning activity

 The Mackworth Clock test shows that during a learning activity, focus decreases sharply after 30 minutes and errors increase by 10-15%.
-Here are some best practices for engaging your learners to the full in their digital activity:
+Here are some best practices for engaging your learners to the fullest in their digital activity:

 1. One task at a time